WHAT IS WATER ?

 The water cycle gets its name from the movement of water around our planet.

 Water is constantly moving between the atmosphere and the Earth’s surface.
-The reason for this is because the Sun warms the water, the water turns into gas which rises to the sky, it turns to clouds and falls back down again as raindrops.
+As the Sun warms the water, the water turns into gas which rises to the sky, turning into clouds and falling back down again as raindrops.
 This rain flows back into seas, rivers and oceans and the process starts all over again.

 There are five elements that make up the process of the water cycle.
 They are evaporation, condensation, precipitation, infiltration and surface runoff.